giraffe-fsharp/Giraffe.ViewEngine/README.md

     ]
 ```

-Overall the `Giraffe.ViewEngine` is extremely flexible and feature rich by nature based on the fact that it is generated via normal compiled F# code.
+Overall the `Giraffe.ViewEngine` is extremely flexible and more feature rich than any other view engine given that it is just normal compiled F# code.